Seaplane crashes in Auckland harbour

 A seaplane has crashed in the Auckland harbour, nose-diving into the water.

-One person was on board but made it out safely.
+The pilot made it out safely and is in what paramedics described as a "moderate condition".
 The aircraft involved belongs to Auckland Seaplanes, based at the Sealink Base North Wharf in Freemans Bay.

 The company told the Herald they were reviewing the incident and were not prepared to make a statement at this stage.